parion/theoretical-cs-studymaterials/README.md

 ## Chapter 6: Advanced Topics in Computability Theory
-Chapter 6 was not covered in class and, thus, will not be covered in the final exam.
+<i>Chapter 6 was not covered in class and, thus, will not be covered in the final exam.</i>

 ## Chapter 7: Time Complexity
 Topics covered in Chapter 7 are extra credit topics.
 There may be an extra credit problem on the test asking about one of these topics.